JabRef/user-documentation/en/BibtexKeyPatterns.md

     -  **\[camel:abbr\]** would from the title “An awesome paper on produce “AAPOJ”.
 -   **:lower**: Forces the text inserted by the field marker to be in lowercase.
 For example, **\[auth:lower\]** expands the last name of the first author in lowercase.
 -   **:upper**: Forces the text inserted by the field marker to be in uppercase.
 For example, **\[auth:upper\]** expands the last name of the first author in uppercase.
+-   **:capitalize**: Changes the first character of each word to uppercase, all other characters are converted to lowercase.
+For example, `an example title` will be converted to `An Example Title`
+-   **:titlecase**: Changes the first character of all normal words to uppercase, all function words (see above) are converted to lowercase.
+Example: `example title with An function Word` will be converted to `Example Title with an Function Word`
+-   **:sentencecase**: Changes the first character of the first word to uppercase, all remaining words are converted to lowercase.
+Example: `an Example Title` will be converted to `An example title`
 -   **:(x)**: The string between the parentheses will be inserted if the field marker preceding this modifier resolves to an empty value.
 The placeholder `x` may be any string.
 For instance, the marker **\[volume:(unknown)\]** will return the entry's volume if set, and the string **unknown** if the entry's `volume` field is not set.

 ## Regular expression replace